ShabbirHasan1/SweetCookieKit/README.md

-# SweetCookieKit

-🧁 SweetCookieKit — Native macOS cookie extraction for Safari, Chromium, and Firefox.
+# 🧁 SweetCookieKit — Native macOS cookie extraction for Safari, Chromium, and Firefox.

 SweetCookieKit is a Swift 6 package for extracting browser cookies on macOS.
 It supports Safari, Chromium-based browsers, and Firefox, and provides a modern API